H-Freax/VMEvalKit/docs/WEB_DASHBOARD.md

 ## Performance

-- Lazy loading for videos
+- Lazy loading for videos (only load when sections expand)
-- Metadata caching
+- Videos initially set to `preload="none"`
+- Upgraded to `preload="metadata"` when sections expand
+- IntersectionObserver for enhanced loading when videos approach viewport
-- Efficient directory scanning
+- Efficient directory scanning with deduplication
-- Progressive loading
+- LRU cache for scan results

 ## Troubleshooting